 Material and methods:

 Basic material consisting of 10 lines morphological diverse genotypes viz., PBW 852, HD 3386, PBW826, HD3388, K607, DBW187, K1317, DBW316, PBW833 and PBW835 were obtained from the germplasm maintained at Section of Rabi Cereals in the month of November 22 of the university in order to develop material to be evaluated for the study.
 These parental lines were crossed to develop 45 F1s and F2s using diallel mating design.
 A total of 100 treatments (10 parents + 45 F1s + 45 F2s) were evaluated for the study of genetical analysis of sixteen traits in wheat.
 Crosses were made in diallel fashion and resultant seeds of 45 hybrids as well as parental lines were harvested separately.
-Final trial was conducted in Randomized Block Design (RBD) with three replications during Rabi season 2024-25 comprising of 100 lines (10 parents + 45 F1 and 45 F2) at Nawabganj farm of C.S.
-Azad University, Kanpur.
+The final trial, which involved 100 lines (10 parents + 45 F1 and 45 F2), was carried out in Rabi season 2024–2025 at the Nawabganj farm of C.S.
+Azad University, Kanpur, using a Randomised Block Design (RBD) with three replications.
 Estimation of Correlation coefficients

-The estimates of phenotypic and genotypic correlation were corked out as given under Dewey and Lu (1959):
+According to Dewey and Lu (1959), the estimates of phenotypic and genotypic correlation were calculated as follows: Genotypic correlation:

-Genotypic correlation:

 rxy(g) = Cov.xy(g) / [Vx (g).Vy (g)]0.5